 As of July 6, 2020 the program has shifted to provide only gifts going forward.

 Since we only do matching and don’t touch the money ourselves, we haven’t found a good way to do a match anonymously.
 If it’s important to you to be anonymous, please consider giving to one of the funds to help journalists like this one in Virginia or this one in Florida.

-We didn’t want to put borrowers in the position of needing to ask for a specific amount.
+We didn’t want to put recipients in the position of needing to ask for a specific amount.
 We also didn’t feel qualified or comfortable evaluating whether someone actually needed what they asked for.
-Instead, we figured that $500 is an amount that would be helpful to any journalist in need, and we’re confident that we can recruit enough lenders so that we can facilitate at least a few $500 loans.
+Instead, we figured that $500 is an amount that would be helpful to any journalist in need, and we’re confident that we can recruit enough donors so that we can facilitate at least a few $500 loans.